- This event has passed.

 Community Music Practice: Reaching Out to Young People

-This workshop focuses on working with so-called “hard to reach” young people, in overcoming the challenges they face through music.
+This course focuses on working with so-called ‘hard to reach’ young people, and how music can support them in overcoming some of the challenges they face .
 As well as introducing you to this growing field, we’ll explore the contextual background and practical tools you’ll need to take into your own practice.

-Community Musicians work with both young and older people who face a wide range of life challenges – using music as an effective tool to combat illness, disability, isolation, education difficulties, behavioural problems, offending and many more issues.
+Community Musicians work with both young and older people who face a wide range of life challenges – using music as an effective tool to combat illness, disability, isolation, exclusion and many more issues.
 Taking part in meaningful group activities is increasingly evidenced as a positive and productive way to overcome such challenges.

 - have been excluded, or are in danger of exclusion

 Community Music Practice can take many forms – singing in a choir, making beats on a computer, improvising as a group, exploring technology as a means to self-expression, songwriting, soundscape work and more.
-Each different way of engaging with music can have personal, social and collective benefits.
-To gain the greatest benefit Community Music interactions need to be led by people with a range of musical, communication and other skills, as well as an understanding of the context, and the people you are working with.
-This workshop will enable you to develop your own skill set, as well as providing a range of activity tools that can facilitate young people who face challenging circumstances to engage in creative and meaningful music activities.
+Each different way of engaging with music can bring a range of benefits and be really effective interactions need to be led by people with a range of musical, communication and other skills, as well as an understanding of the contexts, and the people you are working with.
+This workshop will enable you to develop your own skillset, and give you a range of tools for helping young people in challenging circumstances to engage in creative and meaningful music activities.

 This workshop is ideal for you if you are a:

 - youth worker who would like to develop this skillset